Health & Social Care

 - Anatomy and physiology for health and social care - exam - 45% of year two marks

-The marks from all four units combine together to give one BTEC National Extended Certificate grade at the end of the two-year course.
+The marks from all six units combine together to give one National Extended Certificate grade at the end of the two-year course.

 MINIMUM ENTRY CRITERIA